superbananaman/cilium/Documentation/operations/upgrade.rst

 * Operating Cilium in ``--datapath-mode=lb-only`` for plain Docker mode now requires to add an additional ``--bpf-lb-external-control-plane=true`` to the command line, otherwise it is assumed that Kubernetes is present.
+* The Cilium cluster name validation cannot be bypassed anymore, both for the local and remote clusters.
+The cluster name is strictly enforced to consist of at most 32 lower case characters and '-', start and end with an alphanumeric character.

 Removed Options
 ~~~~~~~~~~~~~~~